 You can enjoy this food-centered holiday and still have a Thanksgiving without palm oil.
-Here we discuss some ways palm oil may be hidden in your celebratory dishes.
+Here I discuss some ways palm oil may be hidden in your celebratory dishes.

 Here are some Thanksgiving foods and ingredients which often contain palm oil.
-Below we explain what to watch for and offer palm oil free solutions.
+Watch for them.
+Below I offer palm oil free solutions.

 - Margarine, buttery spreads and butter alternatives

 - Refrigerated canned crescent rolls and biscuits

 - Whipped cream, whipped frozen toppings

 Does that seem like palm oil is everywhere?
 The good news is cranberry sauce is typically palm oil free.
 You can easily make your own with fresh cranberries, sugar, and orange zest.

 Depending on the brand, margarine and buttery spreads will typically contain Palm Oil, Palm Kernel Oil, Distilled Monoglycerides, Vegetable Mono- and Diglycerides, and Vitamin A Palmitate.